Email Us

 Low signal loss and resistance to interference:

 The 1550 Optical Transmitter is an optical communication equipment designed to minimize signal loss during data transmission.
 It employs advanced technologies that reduce signal degradation, ensuring high-quality data transmission.
-Additionally, the transmitter is designed to resist interference, ensuring reliable and clear communication without disruptions or noise.
+Additionally, the optical transmitter 1550nm is designed to resist interference, ensuring reliable and clear communication without disruptions or noise.

 If you are interested in the 1550nm optical transmitter price, please leave us your message.